Our most common search themes:

-What Are Common Nouns? (with Examples)Everything we can see or talk about is represented by a word that names it.
+What Are Common Nouns? (with Examples)Everything we can see or discuss is represented by a word that names it.
 That word is called a noun.
-Most nouns are common nouns.

-A common noun contrasts with a proper noun, which is the name (or title) we give to something, e.g., Peter, Lucky, Lake Superior, London Bridge.
+A common noun is the word for something (e.g., boy, cat, lake, bridge).
+It is different from a proper noun, which is the name we give to something (e.g., Peter, Lucky, Lake Superior, The London Bridge).